mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 #### Cluster Describe

-View the configuration for a cluster
+View the configuration for a cluster:

 ```shell
 $ dcos kubernetes cluster describe [<flags>]